Karyotyping chromosome analysis Test Details:

 The test is performed by:

 - Taking a sample of a person’s cells, culturing them in nutrient-enriched media to promote cell division in vitro.
-This is done in order to select a specific time during the cells’ growth phase when the chromosomes are easiest to distinguish.
+This is done to select a specific time during the cells’ growth phase when the chromosomes are easiest to distinguish.

 - Taking microphotographs of the chromosomes.